Harper, Schwarber HR as Wheeler, Phils top Pads to open NLCS - WHIZ News

 Zack Wheeler was awesome, too, combining with two relievers on a one-hitter for Philadelphia.
 The Phillies managed just three hits off Yu Darvish and the San Diego bullpen — the combined four hits matched the fewest ever in a postseason game.

-The Phillies will try to take a 2-0 lead when they send Aaron Nola to mound to oppose Blake Snell on Wednesday afternoon.
+The Phillies will try to take a 2-0 lead when they send Aaron Nola to mound to oppose Blake Snell on Wednesday.
 Nola is set to pitch against his brother, Padres catcher Austin Nola.

 “I thought Darvish was really good and we couldn’t get much going, but Harper, three straight games with a home run, and Schwarber’s game was just completely flush,” Philadelphia manager Rob Thomson said.
 “I mean, with the great pitching we had tonight, that’s all we needed.”